Tuesday 4th January 2022

 However, I am also well aware that we now face a sharemarket that is showing signs of being overvalued and house prices in Ireland have increased over 10% in the last 12 months.

-Slow FIRE is where we slow things down, adopt a more long term view to retirement and start living a more balanced lifestyle - I spoke about this on the last episode on my podcast.
+Slow FI is where we slow things down, adopt a more long term view to retirement and start living a more balanced lifestyle.

-By now, you should notice that in the above scenario I need to add a lot of money into my portfolio over the next 4 or so years.
-With Slow FIRE, compounding will do a lot more heavy lifting, but I will need to cover my monthly expenses for longer.
+By now, you should notice that in the above scenario I need to add a lot of money into my portfolio over the next 4, with compounding doing very little of the heavy lifting.
+With Slow FI, compounding will do a lot more heavy lifting, but I will need to cover my monthly expenses for longer.

 This has been a groundbreaking realisation for me.
-I was always under the impression that the sooner I tried to retire, the less money I would need in the long run, but the numbers clearly show that this isn’t the case.
+I was always under the impression that I would be far better off to retire ASAP, but the numbers clearly show that this isn’t a huge difference in the approach you take.
 The other big advantage of course, is that the longer period of time gives more room for margin of error.
 If there is a market crash over the next 12 years, I can adjust my monthly contributions accordingly, knowing that there is enough time to still hit a target retirement age of 50 if things went pear shaped.

-Even more to the point, Slow FIRE allows me to build my dream lifestyle from today and if I am honest, I am tempted to take this route and I likely will adopt it at some point in 2022.
+Even more to the point, Slow FI allows me to build my dream lifestyle from today and if I am honest, I am tempted to take this route and I likely will adopt it at some point in 2022 or 2023.

-For now, I have taken some of the new opportunities and will continue to work through commitments I have made.
+For now, I have taken a new work opportunity and will continue to work through commitments I have made.
 One other option is that I push on for a few more months and look to save enough to purchase another rental property, but I am still considering all options.
 I guess the key takeaway here is that there are clearly different approaches and that it isn’t always about having all the answers, but rather just continually pushing on each month and working towards that big FI number.